 Where to Sleep

 We do not yet have any sleep-related airport reviews; however, based on the many complaints we’ve received, sleeping in Juba Airport is not recommended.
 Do so at your own risk and have a backup plan.
-If you’ve visited this airport recently, write a review to help future travellers!
 For uninterrupted sleep, nearby hotels offer shuttle service.
 See our Airport Hotels section below for more info or read some traveller airport reviews for more tips.

 For more airport information continue scrolling down to explore more in our Juba Airport Guide.